leminhtuan2015/Today-I-Learn/mobile/mobile_IAP.md

     * Step 5: Enable "In-App Purchase" in Xcode "Capabilities" and in Apple Developer -> "App ID" setting.
     * Step 6: Clean up builds (Delete the app on device => Restart device)

+* **IOS confirm purchase show two dialogs on Sandbox environment**
+  * This happend on Sandbox environment but on production that will be ok